-Pay FTDT by post, using a Family trust distribution tax payment advice.

-Make cheques or money orders payable to the Deputy Commissioner of Taxation and print 'not negotiable' across the cheque.
-Tender all cheques in Australian dollars.
+Post the Family trust distribution tax payment advice 2008, available on our website, with your FTDT payment to the appropriate address on page 128.
+Make cheques or money orders payable to the Deputy Commissioner of Taxation and print 'Not negotiable' across the cheque.
+Tender all cheques in Australian currency.
 Do not send cash by post.
-Payment addresses are listed on page 112.